Full-length drama // 3W, 2M

 Full-length dramedy // 2GNC/W/Non Cis-Men, 2W, 1M

 In a desert world that has collapsed in the wreckage of climate change, Lewis is a topographer.
 Lewis secretly wants a museum more than anything in the world.
-Secretly hoards objects she find buried in the dirt, and hides them from her eco-engineering girlfriend, Clark — and Dev, but he's probably too busy embroidering pillows to notice.
+Secretly hoards objects she find buried in the dirt, and hides them from her eco-engineering girlfriend, Clark — and their friend Dev, but he's probably too busy embroidering pillows to notice.
 At the site of pre-apocalypse ruins, two men find Lewis digging away in the desert, and they just won't stop asking her for directions and calling her "Sacajawea."
 Whatever that means.

 Semi-finalist, O'Neill Conference